afreix/makeadifference_cms/src/pages/index.md

 heading: How can we Make A Difference?
 subheading: Helping Others to Help Themselves
 mainpitch:
-  title: Join me on my Journey to Stop Homelessness one person at a time.
+  title: Join me on my/our Journey to Stop Homelessness one person at a time.
   description: |-

     Yes we can make a difference one person at time